Who Must Have a Criminal Record Check under the Criminal Records Review Act

 Professional Governing Bodies requiring criminal record checks through the Criminal Records Review Program:

 The requirement for a criminal record check is outlined in the Act relevant for each governing body.
-The list of acts outlined in Schedule 2 of the Criminal Records Review Act are as follows:
+The lists of acts outlined in Schedule 2 of the Criminal Records Review Act are as follows:

 Registered students in a university or college who work with children and/or vulnerable adults